How to Manage Your Club

 - After we approve the submitted registration, your club’s booking and signing officers will receive an email requesting that they come to the CSU office (H-711) to sign the registration form.

 - When the registration form has been signed, it will be sent to the Dean of Student’s Office to be processed.
 Your club will appear on concordia.ca/students/clubs/list.html when the registration process is complete.
-It may take up to ten business days for the registration to be processed.

 ** Your club’s previous executives should know the club’s login information.
 If you need to reset your club’s password, send an email to email@example.com.